majirajib4747/Project4_Team2/README.md

 ## Alzheimer's Disease Detection and Comparison Between Different Models

 Our goal was to employ machine learning techniques to predict the likelihood of an individual receiving a diagnosis of Alzheimer's disease.
 Our approach involved utilizing datasets containing medical data and patient details to create and train predictive models for patient diagnosis.
-Our project sought to contribute to the advancement of predictive analytics in healthcare, particularly in the early diagnosis and intervention of Alzheimer's disease.
+We utilized OASIS (Open Access Series of Imaging Studies) datasets.
+More information on this project can be found [here](https://www.oasis-brains.org/#data).

 ## Questions to Consider: